AdamRJensen/adamrjensen.github.io/posts/radiation_stations.md

 * Measures GHI and DHI using a rotating shading band pyranometer

 ### Non-qualifying stations
-Stations that measure DHI using a shadow band are not considered, as shadow bands have to be manually adjusted every few days and are notoriously unreliable.
+Stations that measure DHI using a shadow band are not considered, as such measurements are notoriously unreliable due to the shadow bands having to be manually adjusted every few days.

-## Basic station metadata
+## Station metadata
 The main part of the catalog is the list of stations and their metadata, including:
 * Latitude, longitude, and elevation (according to ISO format)
 * Years of operation